Mate! Are You Really Aware? An Explainability-Guided Testing Framework for Robustness of Malware Detectors: Testing Framework Results

 \subsection{Transferability Analysis}

-Transferability is the ability for an attack to be effective against multiple learning-based detectors.
-To study this, we next generate AMM-based adversarial samples from one of the models and evaluate them on different models in a Grey-box manner.
-Here, we seek to understand how a manipulation guided by one detector performs against the other detectors.
-Recall that, according to Algorithm~\ref{alg:adv_greedy}, we select the features with the highest AMM values as the most evasive features to conduct feature-space manipulation.
-In this section, we analyze how the attack transfers to other detectors in two aspects: feature overlaps and detection rates.
+Transferability is the ability for a test case to be effective against multiple learning-based detectors.
+To study this, taking Drebin as an example, we next generate AMM-based test cases from each of the detectors and input them to different detectors.
+Here, we seek to understand how a manipulation guided by one detector performs against other detectors.\footnote{As the calculation of SHAP matrix on DNN model requires large amount of computing time using our facility, we conduct transferability analysis on 3 generation models and we believe such experimental setting is sufficient.} Specifically, we measure the transferability in two aspects: feature overlaps and detection rates.

-\textbf{Feature overlap.} To explore the reason why our proposed attack can transfer across detectors, we present the AMM values of the top features across each dataset in a heatmap, shown in Figure~\ref{fig:shap_heatmap}.
-As the number of features differs across each dataset, we only display the top 1024 features that have the highest AMM values in the generation models.
-In each sub plot, we present the 1024 features as 32 rows by 32 columns of dots (normalized to $[0,1]$), where the darker dots indicate higher values of AMM (which indicates a greater possibility to be selected as a feature to be manipulated).
-Further, we sort the features in the original dataset according to the AMM values in descending order.
-Therefore, darker dots scattered in the upper zone of the nine subplots indicate that there are more features having been selected across detectors.
-From the heatmap we can observe that \one large AMM values of LGBM (dark dots) overlap with most of the counterparts of SVM; and \two many large AMM values of RF are out of the scope of the counterparts of LGBM.
+\textbf{Feature overlap.} To explore the reason why the test cases can transfer across detectors, we present the top 1,024 features that have the highest AMM values in the generation models across each detector in a heatmap, shown in Figure~\ref{fig_shap_heatmap}.
+In each subplot, we present the features as 32 rows by 32 columns of dots (normalized to $[0,1]$), where the darker dots represent higher values of AMM (which indicates a greater possibility to be selected as a feature to be manipulated).
+Further, we sort the features in the generation models according to the AMM values in descending order.
+Therefore, more darker dots scattered in the upper zone of the nine subplots indicate that there are more features having been selected across detectors.
+From the heatmap we can observe that \one features with large AMM values in LGBM (dark dots) overlap with most of the counterparts of SVM; and \two many features with large AMM values in RF are out of the scope of the counterparts of LGBM.
 We further explain such overlaps with the result of detection rates across different models.